panzerdp/dmitripavlutin.com/content/posts/099-react-controlled/index.md

 Open the [demo]() and enter a query in the input field.
 You'll see how the list of employees is filtered.

-Let's see the 3 steps required to setup a controlled input.
+Let's see the 3 steps required to set up a controlled input.

 ### Step 1.
 Define the state that holds the input value

 Initially, define the state that's going to hold the controlled input value.
 In the example above `useState()` hook is used: `const [query, setQuery] = useState('')`.

-### Step 2.The event handler to update state
+### Step 2.The event handler to update the state

 Then define an event handler (`onChange` function) which accesses the input element and updates the state with the input value: `setQuery(event.target.value)`.